CrochetFeve0251/psr2-plugin/wiki/general/migrating.md

 }

 ```
-It is also possible to anticipate the [`@hook` annotation](../general/creating-subscriber.md) used in Launchpad to register hooks even if it would have any effect for the moment:
+It is also possible to anticipate the [`@hook` annotation](../general/creating-subscriber.md) used in Launchpad to register hooks even if it would not have any effects for the moment:
 ```php
 use MyPlugin;